RMinto/UNICEF-MICS/README.md

 1. Match WS-1.1 as closely to report as possible for full 1.1 section
 2. then proceed forward with next two sections to start seeing how much can be rolled into automation.

+- Due Before 5/1

+1. Producing two more tables: ws1.2 and ws1.3 as well

 # Tables

 Below are the direct markdown links to the tables